lextudio/pysnmp.com/docs/source/snmp-simulation-service.rst

 SNMP simulation service
 =======================

-The PySNMP organization hosts an SNMP Simulator instance on `Microsoft Azure <https://azure.microsoft.com/>`_ in hope to help fellow software developers that are looking to test their SNMP code against live SNMP agents of different kinds.
+LeXtudio Inc. hosts an SNMP Simulator instance on `Microsoft Azure <https://azure.microsoft.com/>`_ in hope to help fellow software developers that are looking to test their SNMP code against live SNMP agents of different kinds.